Skip to main content Skip to search

 Government Support & Incentives

-- SMEs and startups can access public procurement opportunities and industry clusters.
+• Access to public procurement and industry clusters.

 Norwegian Business Culture & Networking